takemobiteam/takemobi-test.github.io/docs/index.md

 ## Master Data Processing Issues

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.
 This section describes one category of messages: **processors** messages.

+^ Do we actually send these to TUI?
+I feel like we don't but maybe I'm out of the loop

 | message_id                               | Message                                                      |
 | ---------------------------------------- | ------------------------------------------------------------ |